I-395 Express Lanes ExtensionTurkeycock Run Interchange to the vicinity of Eads Street in Arlington and Fairfax counties and the City of Alexandria

-The two existing HOV lanes (or High Occupancy Toll) lanes are being converted to express lanes and a third lane is being added, providing three reversible express lanes.
+The two existing High Occupancy Vehicle (HOV) lanes are being converted to express lanes and a third lane is being added, providing three reversible express lanes.

 The improvements primarily are being built within the existing footprint of the I-395 HOV lanes.